CSS RegEx Attribute Selectors

 When you want to search for a specific starting value (string or group of characters), you need the caret symbol ^.
 At the beginning of this article, we had such an example.

 Now let’s dive into another example, this time with a CSS example.
-Let’s say that we want to have the color white for all <p> elements with the style attribute whom property begins with “background”.
+Let’s say that we want to have the color white for all <p> elements with the “style” attribute whom property begins with “background”.

 What do you think about this example?
 Is pretty easy, right?

-The first rule says that all <a> elements with the attribute href that starts with www will have the color yellow and the backround-color green.
-The second rule says that all <a> elements whould have the color red and the background-color white.
+The second rule says that all <a> elements would have the color red and the background-color white.
 Even if we reverse the rules, the result will be suitable for use.

 Before we go any further, let’s see an example with a pseudo-class.
 You can use pseudo-classes together with attribute selectors.
 I wan to create a rule in which every hyperlink who starts with “https” to have the color green.

 How do we do that?
-Really simple: first of all, we need to select all <a> elements with the attribute href that starts with “https” and then a simple rule to avoid all hyperlinks that starts with “http:”.
+Really simple: first of all, we need to select all <a> elements with the attribute “href” that starts with “https” and then a simple rule to avoid all hyperlinks that starts with “http:”.

 Ending Value [attribute$=”ending-value”]